Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Wireless Local Area Network (WLAN) systems

+But, it’s always good to be on the safe side.
 If you want to assure whether your products need to be marked with the CCC, I recommend you to contact a reputable agent that works with CCC.

-If your products don’t comply with Chinese quality standards (for example, if a CCC certificate is missing), you might face serious issues with the Chinese customs.
+If your products don’t comply with Chinese quality standards (for example, if a CCC certificate is missing), you might face serious issues with Chinese customs.

 It’s not hard to imagine the frustration these business owners feel.